Accessibility & Translation

 Executive Coach

 Sharon is a highly experienced HR Director who has worked with trustees and on boards for over 25 years, transforming businesses to ensure they are sustainable and can deliver on their core purpose and strategy.
 Her experience is in complex and highly regulated sectors, such as education, aviation, professional services, environmental health and media.
-She has held senior positions in high profile businesses including Walt Disney, Virgin Atlantic and the City & Guilds Group.
+She has held senior positions in high-profile businesses including Walt Disney, Virgin Atlantic and the City & Guilds Group.
 She works with multiple stakeholders and is skilled at combining the culture and assets of organisations to achieve their goals.

 Sharon is a qualified Executive Coach.
 She works with boards and individual executives on their leadership development.
-Her passion for coaching and developing people to achieve their full potential has also led to her taking up other roles, such as coaching young entrepreneurs as well as becoming a Commissioner for the Princess Royal Training awards, which recognise the best standards of corporate training nationally.
+Her passion for coaching and developing people to achieve their full potential has also led to her taking up other roles, such as coaching young entrepreneurs as well as becoming a Commissioner for the Princess Royal Training Awards, which recognise the best standards of corporate training nationally.

 Our Governors